 The Stigma of GLP-1 Medication for Weight Loss

 In recent years, the popularity of GLP-1 medications, such as Wegovy, Ozempic, or Zepbound, has gained popularity as medication to treat some of the most challenging behavioral symptoms of Binge Eating Disorder (BED).
+The growing body of clinical research supporting GLP-1 for binge eating has helped establish these medications as a meaningful binge eating disorder treatment option for many clients.
 While GLP-1 medications have shown remarkable promise, clients considering such medications often experience significant feelings of shame, judgement, and the fear of being perceived by others as lazy, undisciplined, or “taking the easy way out.”

 The conversation surrounding GLP-1 medications and BED inevitably intersects with cultural attitudes about weight, body size, and health.
 While the decision to take any medication is a very personal decision, and one that should only occur with physician oversight, clients often fear that if they disclose their choice to healthcare professionals, family, close friends, or even therapists, they will receive an unfavorable or unsupportive response.

-The feelings of fear and shame around taking GLP-1 medications do not emerge in a vacuum—they reflect deeply ingrained cultural narratives about weight, willpower, moral character, and worthiness that have been woven into clients’ beliefs about eating, body size, and health for generations.
+The feelings of fear and shame around taking GLP-1 medications—often described clinically as GLP-1 shame or weight loss medication shame— do not emerge in a vacuum—they reflect deeply ingrained cultural narratives about weight, willpower, moral character, and worthiness that have been woven into clients’ beliefs about eating, body size, and health for generations.
 Messages from the media further contribute to the mixed messages we receive about our bodies as the media oscillate between celebrating these medications as “revolutionary” and a weight loss “solution,” and condemning them as a dangerous shortcut that enables people to avoid doing the “hard work” of sustainable behavioral change.

 As GLP-1 medications have gained popularity within celebrity circles, the media discourse has become one of a value-based framework—clients are either empowered, or the medication use reflects a shameful surrender to vanity and laziness.
 For individuals struggling with binge eating disorder, this polarized conversation creates an additional psychological burden at a time when they already feel particularly vulnerable.